The Trial of Alec Baldwin

-The Trial of Alec Baldwin is an upcoming 2025 American documentary film directed and produced by Rory Kennedy.
+The Trial of Alec Baldwin is a 2025 American documentary film directed and produced by Rory Kennedy.
 It explores Alec Baldwin in the aftermath of the Rust shooting incident, following his life and trial.

-It will have its world premiere at DOC NYC on November 13, 2025.
+It had its world premiere at Doc NYC on November 13, 2025, and is scheduled to be released on October 1, 2026, by Abramorama.

 Premise

 Explores the life and trial of Alec Baldwin in the aftermath of the Rust shooting incident.